jailop/wutrader/tutorial.md

 Mar.
 13, 2026

 **Disclaimer**: This tutorial has been elaborated with AI assistance, based on the current codebase and examples.
-Qustions and suggestions are very welcome.
+Questions or suggestions are very welcome.

 Let's build something interesting together: a pairs trading backtester.
 We'll start from scratch and work our way through the complete `examples/backtest/pairs_trading.c` example.
 Along the journey, you'll discover how the Wu library is architected and how its pieces fit together like building blocks.